 If all you do is browse the internet, almost any amount of RAM will do, but we would recommend to get at least 8GB of RAM if you want to do any sort of gaming on your system.

 If you wish to do any higher end gaming or any sort of coding, video editing and multi-tasking, you should go directly for 16GB of RAM, as they will eat up your memory fast.
-Even running an instance of Visual Studio and the Chrome Web Browser with YouTube playing can take upwards of 10 gigabytes of memory.

 Finally for high end photo- or video editing, you might want to shell out for 32GB and above, as rendering can require a lot of free memory to perform at maximum efficiency.
 However, in such scenarios it is more common to become bottle-necked by other components of your system.

-Is your CPU a Performance Bottleneck?
+Is your CPU a performance bottleneck?

 It is a very common occurrence for people to just go and buy the latest graphics card and shove a few more gigabytes of RAM into their system in hopes for the ultimate gaming experience.

 The issue with this is that your CPU is just as crucial to your computers speed and performance as your graphics card is for playing games.